Getting Started Guide

 📋 For legal use

-FairLedger reports show a tamper-evident record of submissions, approvals, and disputes.
+FairLedger reports show a tamper-evident record of submissions, approvals, verifications, and disputes.
 FairLedger does not provide legal advice; consult your attorney on how to present records in legal proceedings.

 11